-A MedTech Innovation Briefing published by the National Institute for Health and Care Excellence (NICE, 2020) states, "The current evidence is insufficient to support the MolecuLight i:X device when used for identification and management of wounds with bacterial burden or to prove safety and efficacy of the device as a tool for wound care management."
+The National Institute for Health and Care Excellence (NICE 2020) published a MedTech Innovation Briefing stating, "The current evidence is insufficient to support the MolecuLight i:X device when used for identification and management of wounds with bacterial burden or to prove safety and efficacy of the device as a tool for wound care management."
 Regarding the current published evidence, the publication notes that sample sizes are small and there are a limited range of outcomes.
 Additionally, there is a lack of evidence on wound closure times and the effect on antibiotic usage.
 Multicenter randomized controlled trials are needed to appropriately assess the efficacy and impact of this technology.